AlesonDEV/BEST-HACKath0n-2024-PESTUNE/README.md

 # blood_flow

 A new Flutter project.
+This project is hosted on Azure and can be accessed at [Blood Flow Presentation Layer](https://bloodflowpresentaionlayer20240428063721.azurewebsites.net/).

 ## Getting Started

 This project is a starting point for a Flutter application.

+### Overview of BloodFlow
+BloodFlow is designed to enhance the blood donation system, facilitating efficient connections between donors and blood collection points.
+It features an intuitive interface that helps donors easily find nearby centers in need and view current blood requests by type and volume.
+Blood collection points can post announcements for donor needs, ensuring timely responses to critical situations.

+### Architecture
+BloodFlow employs a monolithic architecture that integrates various layers for reliability and performance:
+- **Business Layer**: Equipped with services like `IDonorService` and `IOrderService`, this layer manages business logic including donor data and blood orders.
+- **Data Layer**: Utilizes Entity Framework for database interactions, ensuring efficient data handling.

+### Key Features
+- **Registration for donors and blood centers**: Users can create profiles containing all necessary information for participating in blood donation.
+- **Search and selection of blood collection points**: An interactive map allows donors to locate centers in need, displaying detailed information about each.

 A few resources to get you started if this is your first Flutter project:
 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)